Theratonin® Melatonin Supplement

 Contraceptive drugs (birth control): Contraceptive drugs may increase the effects of oral melatonin.

-Fluvoxamine (Luvoc): This medication may increase the effects of melatonin and cause excessive drowsiness.
+Fluvoxamine (Luvox): This medication may increase the effects of melatonin and cause excessive drowsiness.
 Exercise caution if you’re taking more than 5 mg of melatonin.

 High blood pressure medications: Although melatonin may decrease blood pressure in healthy people, melatonin might worsen blood pressure in those already taking medications for high blood pressure.
 Monitor your blood pressure closely if you’re taking melatonin along with high blood pressure medications.